Tricity, Poland

-Tricity (Trójmiasto; Trzëgard; Dreistadt) is an urban area in Pomeranian Voivodeship, in northern Poland, primary consisting of the cities of Gdańsk, Gdynia, and Sopot on the shore of Gdańsk Bay.
-Inhabited by 960,000 people within the boundaries of the three cities, and approximately 1.09 million people across the surrounding metropolitan area, it is one of the principal urban areas of Poland and is home to several businesses and governmental institutions.
+Tricity (Trójmiasto; Trzëgard) is an urban area in Pomeranian Voivodeship, in northern Poland, primarily consisting of the cities of Gdańsk, Gdynia, and Sopot on the shore of Gdańsk Bay.
+Inhabited by 960,000 people within the boundaries of the three cities, and approximately 1.09 million people across the surrounding metropolitan area, it is one of the principal urban areas of Poland and is home to several governmental institutions.

 The concept of a singular Tricity metropolitan area first emerged following World War II, and the term is today widely used in several official and unofficial contexts.

 Etymology and terminology

 The Polish term Trójmiasto was first mentioned in the 1 February 1950 issue of Dziennik Bałtycki, within a headline regarding the integration of the three cities of Gdańsk, Sopot, and Gdynia.
 Tricity has also been referred to as the Gdańsk metropolitan area or the Gdańsk agglomeration.

 History

 The recorded history of Gdańsk, the oldest city in the Tricity area, goes back to as far as the year 997; Sopot was first mentioned in 1283, and Gdynia, although extant as a small village as early as 1253, was only granted city rights in 1926, after the Polish government began an effort to expand it as a port to rival Gdańsk, which had become an independent free city following the Treaty of Versailles.

 The first time the three settlements would find themselves under the same administration as cities occurred in 1939, following the invasion of Poland.
 They were all placed under the occupation of Nazi Germany, which played a significant role in unifying and organizing the administrations of Gdańsk and Gdynia.
 In 1946, shortly after Poland retook all three cities, a nearly successful proposal was filed to unite them into one, though it ultimately failed.
 The first known mention of the Polish term Trójmiasto is found in a 1950 issue of Dziennik Bałtycki, a regional newspaper, and in the 1950s, various pan-Tricity organizations and publications were founded.